shalakars4u/BirthdayTracker/README.md

 **3. Displays names of people with birthdays on particular day.**

 **Technologies used:**
-**Java,Lombok,Google Guice,Junit-Mockito,Maven,API Gateway,AWS Lambda ,DynamoDB,,IntelliJ,Docker and Git.**
+**Java,Lombok,Google Guice,Junit-Mockito,Maven,API Gateway,AWS Lambda ,DynamoDB,IntelliJ,Docker and Git.**

 It includes the following files and folders.